 - $370 for the USCIS filing fee for the principle beneficiary’s family (if applicable)

 - $500 for the USCIS Fraud Prevention and Detection Fee (as part of the initial petition)

 - $1,225 for the filing fee charged by the USCIS for premium processing (optional)

 - $410 for the USCIS filing fee for authorization of spousal employment (optional)

-At William Jang, PLLC, our Austin immigration attorneys are prepared to represent you as you apply for the L-1B visa/status.
+At Law Office of William Jang, PLLC, our Austin immigration attorneys are prepared to represent you as you apply for the L-1B visa/status.
 To speak with one of our Austin immigration attorneys about the particulars of your situation, please call our Austin offices at today.